Review of the Album "Nation" by Brazilian Thrash Metal Band Sepultura

 The song Tribe to a Nation describes the fact that those people that survive the political upheaval in nations must be prepared for the end which will come.
 Change is one of the biggest certainties in life which we must be prepared to face.
 The song called Politricks is a song that describes all the hard work and sacrifices that are required to create a new nation.
 And what we have here is clean vocals, laughing, and a heavy bass guitar sequence.
 The song called Reject is a song about rejecting the notions that by working hard and breaking our backs for a buck that we will be wealthy.
 Just because a person works hard does not mean that they will be wealthy but that’s what modern society tries to tell us.
 The instrumental song Valtio with the violin is a decent song.

 The strongest songs in this album are Sepulnation, Vox Populi, The Ways of Faith, Uma Cura, and Who Must Die?
-In other words, Nation has some decent grooves on it but it cannot compare to Arise or Chaos AD.
-It is not a big flop musically like The Great Southern Trendkill.
-The song called Water is a soft song about being skeptical about what we read.
+In other words, Nation has some decent grooves on it.
+The song called "Water" is a soft song about being skeptical about what we read.
 Just because we read about something in a book or if we hear a certain piece of information from someone does not mean that what they said is true.
 The song encourages people to become more socially and media literate.
-The bottom line is that after the departure of Max, Sepultura had an okay album in Against, a decent album with Nation and their weakest album called Roorback after that.
-As of this moment this writer will give Nation a score of 70 out of 100 points.